-The data communication research issues in MANET center around two areas.
-These issues are covered in detail in [3][4].
-The first area concerns the limitations of the environment (wireless, limited bandwidth, battery powered, mobile) for both clients and servers.
+The data communication research issues in MANET databases center around two areas.
+These issues are covered in detail in [3].
+The first area concerns the limitations of the environment (wireless, limited bandwidth, battery powered, mobile).
+The environmental issues are power consumption for both clients and servers, handling of mobility and disconnection, access and tuning time minimization and data integrity.
 The second area concerns the three ways in which MANET data communication may take place.
-Within this area, concerns due to data push, data pull and peer-to-peer communications exist.
+Within this area, concerns due to data push (broadcast), data pull (query) and peer-to-peer communication (peer messaging) exist.
+Data broadcast issues include the content and frequency of data broadcasts, the allocation of broadcasts among servers and the reasonableness of a server transmitting a broadcast.
+Data pull issues center on who serves a data request and what happens to a data request that is not served promptly.
+Peer messaging issues include routing of messages and how un-served peer messages affect the protocol.

 Some work in MANET data communication has been scenario specific.
-In the work of Jung [9], location dependent queries in urban areas are addressed.
-Tang [13] adapts MANET data broadcasting to power controlled wireless ad-hoc networks.
+In the work of Jung, et al [8], broadcast in urban areas is addressed.
+Specifically, Jung deals with the issue of Location Dependent Queries (LDQ).
+Tang, et al [13] adapt MANET data broadcasting to the more specialized power controlled wireless ad-hoc networks.
 In these networks, servers have the ability to broadcast at one of several discrete power levels.
-The work of Tseng [14] deals with the broadcast storm.
+This allows the server to choose a power level appropriate for reaching the maximum number of clients while avoiding interference with other servers